 December 2017 – Family and War: Women Filmmakers Asserting the Personal

-September 2017 – Emerging Documentary Filmmakers of Color Convenings
+September/October 2017 – Emerging Filmmakers of Color Convenings

 We hosted two convenings in September and October 2017 with emerging documentary filmmakers of color.
 About 25 filmmakers participated in-person and online.
 We discussed challenges, trends, and solutions in distribution and funding of personal story films.

-As a follow-up, we will be soliciting written feedback in a survey and will report back on the findings in early 2018.
+As a follow-up, we will be soliciting written feedback in a survey and will report back on the findings in 2019.

 May 2017 – Personal Perspectives in Asian American Documentary Film

 - Sabereh Kashi—Home Yet Far Away An Iranian American reconciles two homelands in conflict.
 She explores the evolution of immigrant identity amidst stigma against Iran and Islam in American culture.